 EMCORE also is involved in a joint venture with General Electric Lighting to address the solid-state lighting market with High Brightness Light Emitting Diode-based (HB-LED) lighting systems.
 Through its 49% ownership in GELcore, LLC.
 (GELcore), EMCORE participates in the development and commercialization of next-generation LED technology for use in the general and specialty illumination markets.
-GELcore's products include traffic lights, channel letters, and other signage and display products that including medical, aerospace, commercial refrigeration, transportation, appliance, and general and specialty illumination applications.
+GELcore's products include traffic lights, channel letters, and other signage and display products that incorporate HB-LEDs.
+In the near term, GELcore expects to deploy its HB-LED products in the commercial and industrial markets, including medical, aerospace, commerical refrigeration, transportation, appliance, and general and specialty illumination applications.
 GELcore is on a calendar year and anticipates revenues in the \$70.0 million range for 2004.
 GELcore is profitable, has experienced an annual revenue growth of approximately 23% per year, and expects similar growth for 2005.

 In November 2003, EMCORE sold its TurboDisc capital equipment business to a subsidiary of Veeco Instruments Inc. (Veeco) in a transaction that is valued at up to \$80.0 million.
 The selling price was \$60.0 million in cash at closing, with an additional aggregate maximum payout of \$20.0 million over the next two years.
 EMCORE will receive in either cash or stock 50% of all revenues from this business that exceed \$40.0 million in each of the next two years, beginning January 1, 2004.
-EMCORE management expects to receive between \$15.0 million and \$17.0 million during the second quarter of fiscal 2005 as part of the additional payout.
+EMCORE management expects to receive between \$15.0 million and \$17.0 million during the second quarter of fiscal 2005 as part of the additi onal payout.
 Our financial statements have been reclassified to reflect the TurboDisc capital equipment business as a discontinued operation for all prior periods presented.
 See Item 8, Note 4 - Discontinued Operations.